 B. Providing housing under a landlord-tenant arrangement does not, in and of itself, exclude a person from the licensure requirements of this chapter.

-C. Separate Licenses Required.
-Separate licenses are required for assisted living programs the programs are in the licensed on or after December 1, 2016 that are maintained on the same or separate premises, even though the programs are operated by the same person.
+C. Separate licenses are required for assisted living programs the programs are maintained on the same or separate premises, even though the programs are operated by the same person.

 D. The Secretary shall issue a license for a specified number of beds and a specified level of care.

-A licensee may not provide services beyond its licensed authority.
+E. A licensee may not provide services beyond its licensed authority.
+The assisted living program shall not:

+(1) Provide care to more residents that the total number of licensed beds.
+The number of residents includes:

+(a) Residents in the facility;

-E. A program shall include residents admitted for short-term residential care and family members who are cared for by program staff, which shall not exceed the licensed number of beds.
+(b) Individuals admitted to the assisted living program for short-term residential care;

+(c) Family members who are cared for by assisted living program staff; and

-[E.] G. The Secretary may issue a joint license with a local health department under this chapter.
+(d) Individuals who are transitioning to the assisted living program.

+(2) Provide care beyond the specified level of care without first obtaining written approval a resident-specific waiver request.

 [F. Posting of License.
 An assisted living]

-H. An assisted living program shall conspicuously post its license at the facility.
+F. An assisted living program shall conspicuously post its license in a common-use area at the facility.

-[G.] I. Failure to comply with this chapter and any other applicable State and local laws and regulations is grounds for sanctions, as specified in Regulations .56—.64 of this chapter.
+[D.] G. A person who falsifies or alters an assisted living license shall be subject to referral for criminal prosecution and imposition of civil fines.

 10.07.14.05

 .05 Levels of Care.